Table of Contents

-- In medicine preparation, the gum obtained from seeds is used as emulsifying and binding agent.
+- In medicine preparation, the gum obtained from seeds are used as emulsifying and binding agent.

 Medicinal Uses of Cassia tora

-The root of the plant is used as a bitter tonic, stomachic and the leaves as an antiperiodic aperient and anthelmintic.
+The root of the plant are used as a bitter Tonic, stomachic and the leaves as an antiperiodic aperient and anthelmintic.

 1- Erysipelas, eczema